REBEL CONCEPTS: COOL IS DEAD, LONG LIVE COOL

 For anyone who remains unconvinced that caring is the new ‘cool’, he remarks, “I’m normally moaning about these things five to ten years before everybody else, but I know eventually everybody will be following me!
 It’s a huge expanding area and it’s non-competitive: there’s always people to help, there are always needs.”
 Rebels, take note: when it comes to social enterprise, the door is open.

-Olivia Squire is a freelance travel writer and Editorial Manager for Beyond Luxury Media.
+Olivia Squire is a freelance travel writer and Editor of SUITCASE Magazine.
 She loves old buildings, new books, strong drinks and bright lipstick, and is on the constant lookout for hotels that combine all four.